 • Atrial septal defect.

-Based on the results of the studies, the doctor makes a final diagnosis or prescribes additional examinations / tests.
+Based on the results of the studies, the doctor makes a final diagnosis or prescribes additional examinations/tests.

-Treatment of an open oval window
+Treatment of open oval window

 • Features of the septum (increased extensibility, loss of contractility).

-• Enlargement of the right heart.
+• Enlargement of the right side of the heart.

-• Risk of embolic / cerebral complications.
+• Risk of embolic/cerebral complications.

-• The presence of concomitant diseases.
+• Presence of concomitant diseases.

-• The general condition of the body.
+• General condition of the body.

 Elkar with an open oval window